 Each dimension has a maximum score of 25 points.
 The score reduces 2 points for every 1% error.

-The required size of lettering for the contestant’s FAI number has been reduces from 10 mm to 7 mm for the 1st stage and 4 mm for upper stages.
+The contestant’s FAI number must be on the exterior of each stage of the model.
+The lettering must be 4 mm tall or greater.
 Unlike NAR scale model competitions, no points are subtracted for neatly-done contestant numbers interfering with the scale appearance of the model.
 Similarly, launch lugs on FAI models do not detract from the static score.

-The list of highly competitive prototypes for the S7 Scale event has been fairly limited.
+The list of highly competitive prototypes for the S7 Scale event has traditionally been fairly limited.
 The Saturn 1B is a popular prototype.
 The Apollo 7 Saturn 1B drawing by George Gassaway is a great example of the “workshop drawing” that must be included in each scale documentation packet.
 Other popular prototypes include Ariane 3 and 4, and the Soyuz.
 The Soyuz by Alexandr Levikh of Russia (pictured above in flight) has won S7 at many world championships.
 It has multiple operable stages and about 20 different component parts (stages, booster strap ons, etc.) that separate with their own recovery systems.
+The Saturn V has also been popular in recent years.

 The Space Shuttle or Energia/Buran would appear to be great candidates for this event.
 However, they have yet to be proven in competition.
 They are very difficult models to fly in a manner consistent with the prototypes.

-Many other prototypes — Saturn V, Nike Hercules, Little Joe I and II, Long March 3B, and more — have been entered at world championships.
+Many other prototypes — Nike Hercules, Little Joe I and II, Long March 3B, and more — have been entered at world championships.
 However, these models generally do not do well.
-They may be perceived by FAI judges to have a lower degree of difficulty compared to a Soyuz, Ariane, or Saturn IB.
+They may be perceived by FAI judges to have a lower degree of difficulty compared to a Soyuz, Ariane, or Saturn.

 To encourage more diversity, the 2013 FAI Code introduced 40 points for “originality”.
 A model will receive 40 points if it is a unique prototype, 20 points of two models of the prototype are entered, and zero points of three or more of the prototype are entered.